nigelwhite/neat-starter/src/pages/laravel-mix.md

 Steps

--   make a new project and cd into it
+-   make a new project and cd into it.
+If Drupal this should be your subtheme directory.
 -   npm init -y
 -   npm install laravel-mix --save-dev
 -   touch webpack.mix.js